unusep/main/src/test/data/ManualTesting/TestScript.md

 Let's try out these sequence of commands:

 - `add /t Swimming` : will add the floating task `Swimming`.
-It is the last task shown in `Inbox` default panel.
+It is the last task shown in `Inbox` build-in panel.

 - `undo` : will revert back the `add` command, thus deleting the task "Swimming".